Watson Glaser Test

 We know that some Sundays are definitely boring because they are rainy as stated above.
 But we cannot assume that Sundays that are not rainy are not boring for some other reason

-For the interpretation questions of the Watson Glaser test, you need to understand the significance of a piece of information and apply it logically.
+For the interpretation questions of the Watson Glaser, you need to understand the significance of a piece of information and apply it logically.
 You are given a short paragraph followed by several suggested conclusions.

 Again, you should assume that everything in the passage is true.
 On this basis, you will assess whether the conclusions given follow on from the information provided.